-The amendment implements the directive by adding two provisions to §2B1.1 (Theft, Property Destruction, and Fraud), both of which apply to cases in which "the defendant was convicted of a Federal health care offense involving a Government health care program".
+The proposed amendment implements this directive by adding two provisions to §2B1.1, both of which apply to cases in which "the defendant was convicted of a Federal health care offense involving a Government health care program".

-The first provision is a new tiered enhancement at subsection (b)(8) that applies in such cases (i.e., Federal health care offenses involving a Government health care program) if the loss is more than \$1,000,000.
-The enhancement is 2 levels if the loss is more than \$1,000,000, 3 levels if the loss is more than \$7,000,000, and 4 levels if the loss is more than \$20,000,000.
-The tiers of the enhancement apply to loss amounts "more than" the specified dollar amounts rather than to loss amounts "not less than" the specified dollar amounts to "ensure reasonable consistency" as required by the directive.
-The consistent practice in the Guidelines Manual is to apply enhancements to loss amounts "more than" specified dollar amounts.
+The first provision is a tiered enhancement that applies in such cases if the loss is more than \$1,000,000.
+The enhancement is 2 levels if the loss was more than \$1,000,000, 3 levels if the loss is more than \$7,000,000, and 4 levels if the loss is more than \$20,000,000.
+This tiered enhancement implements paragraph (2)(C) of the directive.
+To "ensure reasonable consistency" with the guidelines, as required by section 10606(a)(3)(C) of the Patient Protection Act, the tiers of the enhancement apply to loss amounts "more than" than the dollar amounts specified in the directive, rather than to loss amounts "not less than" the dollar amounts specified in the directive.
+The consistent practice in the Guidelines Manual is to apply enhancements to loss amounts "more than" dollar amounts.

 The second provision is a new special rule in Application Note 3(F) for determining intended loss in a case in which the defendant is convicted of a Federal health care offense involving a Government health care program.
-The special rule provides that, in such a case, "the aggregate dollar amount of fraudulent bills submitted to the Government health care program shall constitute prima facie evidence of the amount of the intended loss, i.e., is evidence sufficient to establish the amount of the intended loss, if not rebutted".
-The special rule includes language making clear that the government's proof of intended loss may be rebutted by the defendant.
+The special rule provides that, in such a case, "the aggregate dollar amount of fraudulent bills submitted to the Government health care program shall constitute prima facie evidence of the amount of the intended loss, i.e., is evidence sufficient to establish the amount of the intended loss, if not rebutted."
+This special rule implements paragraph (2)(B) of the directive.

-The amendment also adds definitions to the commentary in §2B1.1 for the terms "Federal health care offense" and "Government health care program".
-"Federal health care offense" is defined to have the meaning given that term in 18 U.S.C. § 24, as required by section 10606(a)(1) of the Patient Protection Act.
+The proposed amendment also adds definitions to the commentary in §2B1.1 to define the terms "Federal health care offense" and "Government health care program".
+"Federal health care offense" is defined to have the meaning given that term in 18 U.S.C. § 24.
 "Government health care program" is defined to mean "any plan or program that provides health benefits, whether directly, through insurance, or otherwise, which is funded directly, in whole or in part, by federal or state government."
-The amendment lists the Medicare program, the Medicaid program, and the CHIP program as examples of such programs.
-The Commission adopted this definition because health care fraud involving federally funded programs and health care fraud involving state-funded programs are similar offenses, committed in similar ways and posing similar harms to the taxpaying public.
-In addition, defining "Government health care program" in this manner avoids application difficulties likely to arise from a narrower definition that would require the disaggregation of losses program by program in cases in which the defendant defrauded both federal and state health care programs.
-Finally, the statutory language in the directive indicates congressional concern with health care fraud that adversely affects the public fisc beyond health care programs funded solely with federal funds.
+The proposed amendment also provides, as examples of such programs, the Medicare program, the Medicaid program, and the CHIP program.

-Finally, the amendment amends Application Note 3(A) to §3B1.2 (Mitigating Role) to make clear that a defendant who is accountable under §1B1.3 (Relevant Conduct) for a loss amount under §2B1.1 that greatly exceeds the defendant's personal gain from a fraud offense, and who had limited knowledge of the scope of the scheme, is not precluded from consideration for a mitigating role adjustment.
-The amended commentary provides as an example "a defendant in a health care fraud scheme, whose role in the scheme was limited to serving as a nominee owner and who received little personal gain relative to the loss amount".
-This part of the amendment is consistent with the directive in section 10606(a)(3)(D) of the Patient Protection Act that the Commission should "account for any aggravating or mitigating circumstances that might justify exceptions" to the new tiered enhancement.
+Finally, the proposed amendment amends Application Note 3(A) to §3B1.2 (Mitigating Role) to indicate that a defendant who is accountable under §1B1.3 (Relevant Conduct) for a loss amount under §2B1.1 that greatly exceeds the defendant's personal gain from a fraud offense and who had limited knowledge of the scope of the scheme is not precluded from consideration for a mitigating role adjustment.
+For example, a defendant in a health care fraud scheme, whose role in the scheme was limited to serving as a nominee owner and who received little personal gain relative to the loss amount, is not precluded from consideration for a mitigating role adjustment.